- Home

 Luke Twyford

-Luke joined the QFCC as Chief Executive and Principal Commissioner in January 2022.
+Luke joined the Commission as Chief Executive and Principal Commissioner in January 2022.
 Luke is an accomplished senior executive, with rich experience in the child and family sector.

 Luke’s career spans more than 20 years across Commonwealth, New South Wales and Northern Territory governments in the areas of reform, research and evidence, integrity, audit, governance and complaints management.